nareshr8/beautiful-jekyll/_posts/2018-08-15-object-localisation.md

 	The other alternative is Person Tagging.
 Similar to stamps, we can give a set of images with people faces and ask the machine to tag the person's face on the image.
 # Improvisation
 As part of improvising, we can
-	- tag multiple items on the same image
+	* tag multiple items on the same image
-	- identify each class of the tagged image
+	* identify each class of the tagged image
-	- Use this process as part of a end to end solution.
+	* Use this process as part of a end to end solution.
-		<br>For example, if we want to know the price of a product, we naturally find the location where the price is listed.
+		<br><i>For example, if we want to know the price of a product, we naturally find the location where the price is listed.
 After localizing the place where the price is listed, we try to read the price.
-We can do the same with machines to understand the price of the product. </br>
+We can do the same with machines to understand the price of the product. </i></br>
-	- Use to develop Optical Character Recognition.
+	* Use to develop Optical Character Recognition.
 We tag each character and a classifier that classifies between A-Z and Numbers.
 The characters with lesser space between them forms a word.

 I may try some of these myself and post if something really cool works out.